metal3-io/project-infra/prow/README.md

 ### Folders and components

-There are three folders with kustomizations (`capo-cluster`, `infra` and `manifests`).
+There are four folders with kustomizations (`capo-cluster`, `cluster-resources`, `infra` `manifests`).
 The `capo-cluster` folder contains everything needed for creating the Kubernetes cluster itself.
-In `infra`, you will find the necessary parts for integrating with the "infrastructure", i.e. the external cloud-provider for OpenStack, a ClusterIssuer for getting Let's Encrypt certificates, a LoadBalancer Service for ingress and a StorageClass for Cinder volumes.
+In `cluster-resources`, you will find things the cluster needs to integrate with the cloud, i.e. the external cloud-provider for OpenStack and CSI plugin for Cinder.
+It also has the CNI (Calico), since that is needed to get a healthy cluster and the cluster autoscaler.
+The `infra` folder contains "optional" add-ons and configuration e.g. an ingress controller, a ClusterIssuer for getting Let's Encrypt certificates and a LoadBalancer Service for ingress and a StorageClass for Cinder volumes.

 The deployment manifests for Prow (`manifests`) are based on the [getting started guide](https://docs.prow.k8s.io/docs/getting-started-deploy/)